"I feel tremendous guilt. I think we have created tools that are ripping apart the social fabric of how society works."

 "He's persona non grata with a lot of Silicon Valley," one industry insider told Institutional Investor.
 But he has defenders.
 "He speaks the truth," says Tom McGovern of Idealab.
 "He says the stuff people are thinking but no one has the balls to say out loud."

-In 2017, speaking at Stanford, he unleashed the confession that would define his public image:
+Then, in 2017, speaking at Stanford, he unleashed the confession that would define his public image:

 "The short-term, dopamine-driven feedback loops that we have created are destroying how society works.
 No civil discourse, no cooperation, misinformation, mistruth."